Richard Coke Marshall Jr.

-Richard Coke Marshall Jr. (March 13, 1879 - March 12, 1961) served as an American brigadier general during World War I.
+Richard Coke Marshall Jr. (March 13, 1879 – March 12, 1961) served as an American brigadier general during World War I.

 Early life

 Richard Coke Marshall Jr. was born on March 13, 1879, in Portsmouth, Virginia, to Richard Marshall and Kate Wilson Coke Marshall.

 He attended the Virginia Military Institute, graduating in 1898.

 Military career

 Marshall accepted a commission as a captain with the Fourth United States Volunteer Infantry on June 29, 1898, and served in the Spanish American War.

 Marshall resigned from the Regular Army in 1920.
 He was appointed as a brigadier general in the Reserve Corps in 1921.
 Marshall commanded the Reserve's 219th Field Artillery brigade from 1926 until 1930.

 Civilian career

 In 1920, Marshall accepted a position as general manager of the Association of General Contractors of America.
 In 1928, he became president of the Sumner Sollitt Company in Chicago.

 Awards

 Marshall received the Army Distinguished Service Medal for his World War I service with the Construction Division.
+The citation for the medal reads: